shemminger/kernel-examples/Atomic/README.md

-# Reader Writer Lock
+# Atomic demo
-This is a very simplistic module creates a character device /dev/demo_rwlock.
+This is a creates a character device /dev/demo_atomic.
 The device implements a counter that gets incremented by a work queue once per second.

+The counter can be read by reading the device and set by writing to the device.

 ## Building
 To build and install this module use make and insmod.